Killing of Adam Toledo: Little Village

-In Toledo's hometown of Little Village, some have noted a generational divide between older and younger Latinos in their attitudes toward police in response to the shooting.
+In Toledo's hometown of Little Village, some noted a generational divide between older and younger Latinos in their attitudes toward police in response to the shooting.
 In an interview with the Chicago Tribune, Doris Hernandez, a mother who lost her son to violence in 2012, said many older Latino immigrants and refugees in Little Village "come from rural towns with strong conservative values that are reflected in their opinions about religion and policing."
 In the same interview, Hernandez commended younger Latinos for trying to change the narrative for their parents and elders.
-According to Dolores Castañeda, a community organizer in Little Village, fears of intra-community violence sometimes leads to a failure "to focus on the root causes of crime, such as a lack of investment in the community, discriminatory policing and police brutality."
-Others have also noted the complexity of the issues facing the Latino community surrounding immigration status and language, in addition to stressors related to police brutality and poverty.
+According to Dolores Castañeda, a community organizer in Little Village, fears of intra-community violence sometimes led to a failure "to focus on the root causes of crime, such as a lack of investment in the community, discriminatory policing and police brutality."
+Others also noted the complexity of the issues facing the Latino community surrounding immigration status and language, in addition to stressors related to police brutality and poverty.
 Some in the community also expressed fears the CPD had stopped responding to calls in the neighborhood in retaliation for protests against Toledo's shooting; one resident stated, "The police used to take a while before they showed up when people called them for anything.
 Now they won't show up at all."

 Reform proposals

 After the release of the video, Illinois state Rep. La Shawn Ford, the co-sponsor of a bill titled the Law Enforcement Accountability Act of 2021, called for a revamp of foot chase policies and the end of qualified immunity.
-Some community organizers in Chicago, meanwhile, have called to "defund the police and invest in our communities.”
+Some community organizers in Chicago, meanwhile, called to "defund the police and invest in our communities.”

-Students in the Chicago School District have called for the removal of armed officers from public schools.
+Students in the Chicago School District called for the removal of armed officers from public schools.
 One student stated, “After I saw what happened to Adam, it made me feel more strongly.
 It makes you kind of nervous to be in school.
 It makes you think whether you should go to school."